DiogoNeves/diogoneves.github.io/index.md

 From improving **communications on public transport** to the _BAFTA award winning_ **Little Big Planet PSP** and later **Killzone Mercenary**.

-Diogo spends much of his free time with **wife and daughter** enjoying life.
+Diogo spends much of his free time with his **lovely family**, enjoying life.

 ### Excited about